Ramaswamy suspends 2024 bid, endorses Trump

 However, Trump in the final days before the Iowa caucuses attacked Ramaswamy, warning supporters not to vote for him.

-Ramaswamy’s exit more broadly underscores the enduring strength of Trump in the primary, who has continued to widely lead his challengers in national and local polling.
+Ramaswamy’s exit more broadly underscores the enduring strength of Trump in the primary, where the former president continues to widely lead his challengers in national and local polling.
 Ramaswamy’s candidacy as a Trump-aligned contender ultimately did little to move the needle among voters, including those who committed to the former president.